Cleveland Browns vs. Denver Broncos NFL Week 7 Odds, Plays and Insights for October 21, 2021

 Over/under insights

-- Cleveland and its opponents have combined to score more than 42 points in four of six games this season.
+- Cleveland and its opponents have combined to put up more than 42.5 points in four of six games this season.

-- The combined points per game average of the two teams, 47, is five points above Thursday's over/under.
+- The combined points per game average of the two teams, 47, is 4.5 points above Thursday's over/under.

-- The 43.5 points per game these two squads have surrendered to opponents this season are 1.5 more than the 42 over/under in this contest.
+- These two squads surrender a combined 43.5 points per game, 1.0 more than this contest's over/under.

-- The Browns and their opponents have scored an average of 49.1 points per game in 2020, 7.1 more than Thursday's total.
+- The average total in Browns games this season is 49.1, 6.6 points more than Thursday's total of 42.5.

 Browns stats and trends

-- In Cleveland's six games this season, it has three wins against the spread.
+- Cleveland has played six games, with three wins against the spread.

-- The Browns have covered the spread once this season when favored by 3.5 points or more (in two chances).
+- This season, the Browns have just one against the spread win in three games as a favorite of 3 points or more.

 - Cleveland's games this year have gone over the total in four out of six opportunities (66.7%).

-- Cleveland is 2-2 against the spread and 2-2 overall this season when the team records more than 18.3 points.
+- When Cleveland records more than 18.3 points, it is 2-2 against the spread and 2-2 overall.

-- In games that Cleveland totals over 314.7 yards, the team is 3-2 against the spread and 3-2 overall.
+- When Cleveland piles up more than 314.7 yards, the team is 3-2 against the spread and 3-2 overall.

 - This year, the Browns have turned the ball over seven times, one more than the Broncos' takeaways (6).